isb-cgc/readthedocs/docs/source/sections/data/OHSU_about.rst

 Data sets and tables available in BigQuery from ISB-CGC are explorable through the BigQuery Table Search.
 Files can be found within the ``isb-cgc.GDC_metadata`` tables in BigQuery.

+Data sets and tables available in BigQuery from ISB-CGC are explorable through the `BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_.
+Files can be found within the ``isb-cgc.GDC_metadata`` tables in BigQuery.